This is the multi-page printable view of this section. Click here to print.

 Architecture

-Trustee is flexible and can be deployed in several different configurations.
+Trustee is a composition of a few different services, which can be deployed in several different configurations.
 This figure shows one common way to deploy these components in conjunction with certain guest components.

 flowchart LR